 FLA led a coalition of Louisiana landowners and associations representing 3 million acres of forestland in the state to send a letter urging the US Fish and Wildlife Service to finalize the long over-due 4(d) rule for the Louisiana pinesnake.
 In April 2018, the Louisiana pinesnake was listed as a threatened species under the Endangered Species Act, and the Service proposed a 4(d) rule that would exempt many forestry practices from liability for a take under the Act.
 Comments on the proposed 4(d) rule closed on May 7, 2018, and the Service has yet to take any action to announce a final rule.
 Until the Service publishes a final rule, the species is treated as endangered under the law, exposing landowners to risk of fines or imprisonment for any take resulting from forest management practices.
 For these reasons, FLA urged the Service to support regulatory certainty by finalizing the 4(d) rule.
 FLA is also urging the Service to re-write the 4(d) rule for the black pinesnake once a finale 4(d) rule for the Louisiana pinesnake is in place.

-America's Private Forests Aurelia Skipwith CLT Congress Cross Laminated Timber Director U.S. Fish and Wildlife Service Dusky Gopher Frog ESA essential workers FLA FLA CEO FLA Conference FLA Membership growth FLF Research forest Forestland Forest Landowners Forest Landowners Assocation Forest Landowners Association Forest Management Forestry Foundation green diamond Mass Timber National Forest Products Week NFWS nominee confirmed NWOS Policy Priorities private forest landowners Private Forests Private Landowners Private Property Rights Scott Jones Skipwith confirmed Supreme Court Sustainability sustainable forestry Sustainable materials sustainable wood products Timber Trump Administration U.S. Wood Weyerhaeuser Wood Products working forests
+America's Private Forests Aurelia Skipwith Carbon CLT Congress Covid-19 Cross Laminated Timber Director U.S. Fish and Wildlife Service Dusky Gopher Frog ESA essential workers FLA FLA CEO FLA Conference FLF Research forest Forestland Forest Landowners Forest Landowners Assocation Forest Landowners Association Forest Management Forestry Foundation Mass Timber National Forest Products Week NFWS nominee confirmed Northern long eared bat NWOS Policy Priorities private forest landowners Private Landowners Private Property Rights Scott Jones Skipwith confirmed Supreme Court Sustainability sustainable forestry Sustainable materials Timber Trillion Trees Trump Administration U.S. Wood Weyerhaeuser Wood Products working forests